wismith/dig245-a4/README.md

 - Save HTML files to `public`, CSS to `public/css` and images to `public/img`

 ## Submission
-- Deploy the contents of your `public` folder submit this URL as "proof of work"
-- Submit a pull request (PR) to this repo on a branch labeled with your full name: `firstname-lastname`
+- Create a new local branch labeled with your full name: `firstname-lastname`
+- Commit all your changes to this branch and push it up to this repo with `git push origin your-branch-name`
+- Deploy your work to a publicly available location using `surge.sh` (or similar)
+- Submit your public URL as "proof of work" to Canvas with any comments you'd like to add